Portable washrooms, water provided for stuck drivers after fuel truck crash closes Malahat | CBC News

 Road crews are handing out water and setting up portable toilets for people who are stuck in traffic due to the closure of the Malahat Highway on Vancouver Island.

 The highway was closed in both directions just north of Victoria after a fuel tanker rolled over Thursday morning.
-It's not expected to re-open until 10 p.m.
-PT Thursday.
+It's not expected to re-open until 4 a.m.
+PT.

 The long closure has thrown a wrench in travel plans for the roughly 25,000 vehicles that travel the highway each day.